tarabet/linkein-positions-stats-cron-app/README.md

 ### DB Config

-Current implementation is set up to work with Posgress DB using SQLAlchemy.
+Current implementation is set up to work with Posgres DB using SQLAlchemy.
 Feel free to change db_utils to work with other DB.

 ### Environment Variables